websublime/essential/README.md

 <p align="center">❄️ Essential Redux Store</p>

 Essential is an opinited implementation of redux toolkit in the form of OOP.
 It is designed for the browser but can also work on nodeJs.
+This implementation is a vanilla implementation to work on all frameworks or node.

 # Table of contents